 Hanukkah is referred to as the Festival of Lights.
 During this holiday we celebrate an incident of divine intervention that occurred long ago.
 The Hanukkah miracle involved a tiny flask of pure olive oil that lasted for 8 days, until new oil could be retrieved.
 In honor, we fry foods in oil on Hanukkah.
 The tradition for Ashkenazi Jews is to fry latkes.

 What are Latkes?

 Traditional latkes are a fried potato pancake, that may contain wheat flour, or gluten.
 My healthy Butternut Squash Latkes recipe is potato-free and gluten-free making it perfect for those on low-carb and gluten-free diets.

 Below is my 4-ingredient recipe for Butternut Squash Latkes.
 I created it in 2002, shortly after I went on the Specific Carbohydrate Diet.
 This diet heals the gut by eliminating certain starchy foods.

 This gluten-free latke recipe is one of my all time favorite dishes.
 Butternut Squash Latkes have a hint of sweetness when they’re fried to a crisp.
 What could be better?!

-- In a large bowl combine squash, onion, and eggs
+- In a large bowl combine squash, onion, eggs, and salt

 - In a 9 inch skillet heat oil